sjsu-library/unionist/_items/unionist--text-0037.md

-  Republic, when such a deep and sickly apathy shall overtake our citizens, as that they can witness even with partial indifference any infractions upon the Constitution, their richest earthly treasure; and if its integrity be preserved, the best inheritance of their children, but, when crippled and polluted, their sorest calamity!</p><p>UNIONIST.</p>
+  Republic, when such a deep and sickly apathy shall overtake our citizens, as that they can witness even with partial indifference any infractions upon the Constitution, their richest earthly treasure; and if its integrity be preserved, the best inheritance of their children, but, when crippled and polluted, their sorest calamity!</p> <p>UNIONIST.</p>
 scholarlyNotes:
-commentary: The logic here sets up the argument of William Ellsworth for the trial, asking the jury to decide on the legality of the Black Law itself
+commentary: The logic here sets up the argument of William Ellsworth for the trial, asking the jury to decide on the legality of the Black Law itself.
+A "cavesson" is a type of strong bridle for a horse.
 relatedPeople:
 featured:
 repeated: